Existence of a Radner equilibrium in a model with transaction costs

 \section{Introduction}

 We study an incomplete Radner equilibrium with proportional transaction costs.
-Two exponential investors receive unspanned income, consume, and trade in an annuity market on an infinite time horizon.
-Transaction costs influence asset prices, yet most asset pricing models with transaction costs take asset prices as given.
-The individual agent's optimal investment problem in the presence of proportional transaction costs is well-studied and dates back to \cite{MC76JET} and \cite{DN90MOR}.
-The current paper provides an example of an equilibrium with proportional transaction costs, which derives all traded asset prices endogenously.
+Transaction costs influence asset prices, yet most asset pricing models with transaction costs take some or all asset prices as given.
+We seek to answer two questions: \begin{enumerate}[\itshape(1)] \item \emph{ Does a finite-agent equilibrium with transaction costs and an endogenously determined interest rate exist?} \item \emph{If an equilibrium exists, what is the effect of transaction costs on the interest rate and welfare levels?} \end{enumerate} We devise a model to answer these questions and reveal an unexpected effect from transaction costs on the endogenous asset prices.
+Depending on agent risk preferences and consumption smoothing over time, a proportional transaction cost can increase or decrease equilibrium interest rates.
+We provide an explicit formula for the continuous-time equilibrium interest rate in terms of the transaction costs and other input parameters.
+We find that welfare decreases with increases in the transaction costs.

 Proving the existence of a general equilibrium is a challenging problem on its own, and frictions exacerbate the difficulties.
 Existing work on equilibria with transaction costs lacks the ability to endogenously derive asset prices while providing rigorous justification in a finite-agent Radner equilibrium.
 The works \cite{V98RFS}, \cite{LMW04JPE}, and \cite{D16wp} rely on an exogenously specified bank account, while \cite{LMW04JPE} and \cite{BUV14wp} provide numerics but no existence result.
 Models with a continuum of agents are introduced in \cite{VV99ET}, \cite{V98RFS}, and \cite{H03JET}.
-In contrast, we introduce transaction costs into a finite-agent Radner equilibrium with unspanned income and consumption over an infinite time horizon.
+An approximate equilibrium concept is introduced in \cite{HMK17wp}.
+In contrast to the existing literature, we introduce transaction costs into a finite-agent Radner equilibrium with unspanned income and consumption over an infinite time horizon.
 This set-up is longstanding without transaction costs; see, for instance, \cite{C01JET} and \cite{W03AER}.
-We prove the existence of a proportional transaction cost Radner equilibrium for two exponential agents with unspanned income, where the traded security price is determined endogenously.
+We prove the existence of a proportional transaction cost Radner equilibrium and analyze its effects on endogenous asset prices.